Posthumous Degree Awarding - Graduate Students

 Student Completed All Degree Requirements

-If the student has completed all degree requirements, the college or school’s representative (dean, assistant/associate dean or director) will contact the Office of the Provost and the Associate Vice Chancellor for Graduate Studies to nominate the individual to receive a posthumous degree.
+If the student has completed all degree requirements, the college or school’s representative (dean, assistant/associate dean or director) will contact the Office of the Provost and Dean of the Graduate School to nominate the individual to receive a posthumous degree.

 The diploma for the degree that the student was pursuing will be prepared in the same manner as if the student had lived.
 This diploma may be presented to the family of the deceased in a special ceremony, at Commencement or in whatever manner is deemed appropriate.*